 The Power of Reading Every Day

 The selections for a given day can typically be read in under 15 minutes, assuming no interruptions.
 With interruptions, of course, it will take longer.
-In the course of a year, if you read all the selections, you will complete the reading of THIRTY books in their entirety (all the ones pictured below), and selected stories from a handful of others.
+In the course of a year, if you read all the selections, you will complete the reading of THIRTY books in their entirety, and selected stories from a handful of others.
 Granted, EIGHT of them are one-time reads, but that still leaves TWENTY-TWO substantial books to finish in the course of a single year!

 Spreading a Broad Feast